Grapevine Canopy Management

 Ideally, once the shoots emerge through the top set of catch wires, they will stop growing.
 This is not always achievable in our climate, since summer rains can encourage continued shoot growth beyond the desirable length.
 If shoots become too long, they will droop over the top set of catch wires and cause undesirable shading of the fruit zone.
 This can lead to reduced sunlight exposure in the fruiting zone and cause reduced fruit quality, increase the incidence of disease in the fruit clusters (especially powdery mildew and botrytis), and reduce bud fruitfulness in the following year.
 In very small vineyards, summer pruning can be done by hand, but usually it is done by hedging the canopy about 6-8” above the top set of catch wires.
 Depending on vine growth, summer hedging may need to be done several times per season.

 In addition to the techniques described above, leaf pulling is often used to maximize wine quality.
 Red varieties, especially, can benefit from fruit exposure to sunlight to improve fruit chemistry.
 Varieties that are prone to fruit rots (most vinifera varieties fit in this category) benefit from increased air flow around the clusters, which improves drying time after rainfall and also improves fungicide penetration into the canopy and onto the fruit where it is needed.

-For additional reading on this topic, I refer you to Chapter 6 “Grapevine Canopy Management” in the Wine Grape Production Guide for Eastern North America (Andrew Reynolds and Tony Wolf), and Sunlight into Wine: A Handbook for Winegrape Canopy Management (Richard Smart), two excellent resources for the serious grape grower, available in our book section.
+For additional reading on this topic, I refer you to Chapter 6 “Grapevine Canopy Management” in the Wine Grape Production Guide for Eastern North America (Andrew Reynolds and Tony Wolf), and Sunlight into Wine: A Handbook for Winegrape Canopy Management (Richard Smart), two excellent resources for the serious grape grower.